 (While they were at it, he could’ve turned on the voice recognition software and produced his own version of a quixotic classic.)

-As the former social worker and former private girls’ school mistress and self-styled gatekeeper for the gels to a big wide more sociopolitically aware world had many years ago impressed on this hideous, dead, white, male teenager so desperate for meaning, foundations and respite from the screeching asylum or mental, maximum security prison of this family “life”—or so scared of plopping into a self-protective stupor, barely alive—she knew only too well that all males—or the reassuringly compliant ones like Joke-o-phine for whom sex is theoretical, those who can only think with their eccentric theses—are rapists.
+As the former social worker and former private girls’ school mistress and self-styled gatekeeper for the gels to a big, wide, more sociopolitically aware world had many years ago impressed—in tones with memorable gravitas—on this hideous, dead, white, male teenager so desperate for meaning, foundations and respite from the screeching asylum or mental, maximum security prison of this family “life”—or so scared of plopping into a self-protective stupor, barely alive—she knew only too well that all males (or, really, those reassuringly compliant ones like Joke-o-phine for whom sex is theoretical, those who can only think with their eccentric theses) are rapists.